Online Therapy for Depression

 Reaching People with Health Issues

 You may have concerns about COVID-19; perhaps you’re feeling unwell or have a chronic illness which makes it hard for you to visit a therapist each week.
-In these cases, online therapy can be a great solution, removing any health-related barriers and allowing you to see your therapist from the comfort of your home.
+In these cases, online therapy sessions can be a great solution, removing any health-related barriers and allowing you to see your therapist from the comfort of your home.

 Making Childcare Easier

 Taking care of your children is no small responsibility, it requires a lot of time and energy.
 Childcare can make it virtually impossible for you to physically meet your therapist every week.
-Online therapy instead allows you to see your therapist from home, requiring someone else to watch your children only for the time of your session.
+Online therapy for depression instead allows you to see your therapist from home, requiring someone else to watch your children only for the time of your session.
 Online therapy still demands focus and a quiet and private room.
 Make sure to let others in the house know you should be left undisturbed for an hour.

 Reaching People with Self-Confidence Issues